Network Manager⚓️

 SceneOperationMode |

-Specifies whether the scene operation is a Load or Unload . |
+Specifies whether the scene operation is a Load or Unload. |

 SceneOperationMode Enum

-enum defines the operation type for a scene:
+The SceneOperationMode enum defines the operation type for a scene:

-: The scene is about to be unloaded.
+Load: The scene is about to be loaded.Unload: The scene is about to be unloaded.

 Example